bartolo7/GeneratedSwedishID/README.md

-💀💀

-# Swedish ID Number
+# Swedish ID Number For Testing Purpose
 The personal identity number (Swedish: personnummer) is the Swedish national identification number

 QA requires dataset and if you live in Sweden, you are nothing without Swedish ID number when testing your Webb, APP or Back-End service with Swagger, PostMan, JMeter, Cypress..